Tips for Using Your Phone to Job Search

 Your phone is a useful tool for job searching, and almost every job seeker is using a mobile device in some way for job hunting.
 In 2015, Indeed reported that 50% of site traffic comes from mobile devices.
 In 2016, Snagajob reported that 72 percent of hourly employee respondents use a mobile phone to find and apply for jobs.

-Mobile Job Applications
+Use Mobile Job Applications Only When Easy

 Even though most people use their phone for some component of job hunting, mobile job searching doesn't always translate into mobile job applications.
 That's because the application process can be lengthy on a site that isn't designed for mobile job applications.